Business Maps as a Framework

 Some examples of Things

-are Lemonade, Pizza, Contract, Wallet, Location, etc...
+are Lemonade, Pizza, Contract, Wallet, Location, Device, Session, etc...

 Personas